groupdocs/docs.groupdocs.com/content/editor-net/release-notes/release-notes-2017/groupdocs.editor-for-.net-17.9.0-release-notes.md

 ### Export language metadata

-Now GroupDocs.Editor has a new option in the “WordToHtmlOptions” class: ExportLanguageInformation.
-By default it is disabled, but if enabled, GroupDocs.Editor extracts information about locale for each piece of the document and exports it to the resultant HTML markup in a form of “lang” HTML attributes.
+Now GroupDocs.Editor has a new option in the "WordToHtmlOptions" class: ExportLanguageInformation.
+By default it is disabled, but if enabled, GroupDocs.Editor extracts information about locale for each piece of the document and exports it to the resultant HTML markup in a form of "lang" HTML attributes.
 This is especially useful for multi-language documents, where different paragraphs or even text in one sentence may contain words on different languages.

 When saving such HTML-document back to the Words format, this metadata will be written to the output document.
 As a result, when opening in the MS Word or other software, all languages will be preserved and properly handled; otherwise, the MS Word tries to recognize the language by itself and often fails to do this 100% correct.

-This option also may be useful for some spell-checking plugins for HTML editors, which can handle multi-language documents through “lang” HTML attributes.
+This option also may be useful for some spell-checking plugins for HTML editors, which can handle multi-language documents through "lang" HTML attributes.

 ### Export fonts

-Now the “WordToHtmlOptions” class contains a new “ExtractFontOption” member, which allows to extract font regarding specified option.
+Now the "WordToHtmlOptions" class contains a new "ExtractFontOption" member, which allows to extract font regarding specified option.
 By default GroupDocs.Editor doesn’t extract any font resources from input Words document.
 But with this option it is possible to specify, which font resources should be extracted:

 1. Only those, which are embedded inside input document, regardless of what they are: custom or system.
 In other words, all font resources, which are embedded inside Words document, will be extracted.
 2. Only embedded, but excluding the system.
 As in previous case, GroupDocs.Editor extracts embedded fonts.
 But at this time it analyzes each font and tries to figure out, is it a system font or not, and extracts font, only if it is not a system.
 GroupDocs.Editor obtains a list of system fonts by looking into Windows Registry and system folders on the machine, where it is launched.